Llantrisant: Llantrisant Castle

 Llantrisant Castle stands in parkland in the centre of the town though only one wall of the raven tower remains.
 Although initially built as a wooden fortification it was rebuilt as a stone structure around 1246 by Richard de Clare, Lord of Glamorgan.
 In 1294 the castle was damaged during the uprising against the Norman overlords, led by Madog ap Llywelyn, and again in 1316 by Llywelyn Bren.
 It is believed that the castle was destroyed in 1404 by Owain Glyndŵr though there is no written proof of the event.
 John Leland reported the castle as ruined in his writings in 1536.

+Llantrisant Guildhall

+Llantrisant Guildhall, which was the meeting place of the borough council, was completed in 1773.

 Llantrisant Parish Church and Penuel Chapel

 By the early 1900s Llantrisant had eight chapels, as well as the Llantrisant Parish Church Only two religious buildings remain.
 The elder is the church of 'y tri sant'.
 The three saints to which the church is dedicated are St. Illtyd, St. Gwynno and St. Dyfodwg.
 The site is believed to have been a place of Christian worship since at least the 7th century, and in 1096 the parish church was built and dedicated.
 The church was rebuilt by Richard de Clare in 1246 in the Norman style and in the 15th century the tower was added.
 Its interior houses an effigy of a 13th-century warrior, believed to be Cadwgan, lord of Miskin, a valuable Welsh church monument.
 The interior was restored in 1874 by Welsh neo-gothic designer John Prichard.
 The former parish office built 1873 on George Street is now a private home.

 The second religious building in Llantrisant is Tabor Baptist Chapel, built in 1828.
 It is in on an elevated site next to Llantrisant Castle, accessed by steps from the High Street.